 Acting for Two: With three different characters in the same scene, no less, thanks to Zygons impersonating them.
 Also happened before that, with a completely separate character as well!

 According to Sylvester McCoy, no surviving pre-1989 Doctor was approached to reprise their role, which made them feel a bit thrown away.
 Though Tom Baker shows up in the episode, he wasn't playing the Fourth Doctor.

 Averted with all of the previous Doctors being in The Five(ish) Doctors Reboot.
 Clearly a special project by the BBC and all of them having a great time.
-Although that was specifically planned and written by Peter Davison when he realized that The BBC weren't going to be contacting the previous Doctors to be involved in the special.
+Although that was specifically planned and written by Peter Davison when he realized that The BBC weren't going to be contacting the previous Doctors to be involved in the real special.

 At the same time, Christopher Eccleston, the first of the 2005-onward Doctors, was hard-pressed to come back, and fans wanted him to show up to the party essentially to complete the triad of revival era Doctors.
 However, he decided with some difficulty not to take the offer, with the mentality, "never bathe in the same river twice."
-This coming from somebody whose tenure was only one season long due to personal issues with the way things were run on the show during his time.
-But, Eccelston did not rule out a future return appearance and jokingly said he would happily come back for the 100th anniversary.
+This coming from somebody whose tenure was only one series long due to personal issues with the way things were run on the show during his time.
+But, Eccleston did not rule out a future return appearance and jokingly said he would happily come back for the 100th anniversary.
 As such, John Hurt was given what would have been his role.

 Tom Baker's line of "revisiting the old favourites" is a reference to the Fourth Doctor being the most popular one amongst older fans.

 Take That: A stealth one, though probably unintentional.
 In the bonus video of Tennant and Smith, Tennant mentions that the pressures of playing The Doctor are still 89% wonderful.
 That would make the other bit, the negative parts, 11%.
 He's talking with Smith, of course, who plays the 11th Doctor.